 How to stay updated?

 Artificial intelligence is an ever-changing world, and even for experts in the field, it's critical to stay current.

-In addition to books, a great tool are Ted Talks.
+In addition to books on AI, a great tool to stay updated on AI are Ted Talks.

 Check out the ones that Pigro has selected for you on artificial intelligence: TED Talks AI: 10+1 unmissable TED Talks about Artificial Intelligence

 Want to know more about Pigro?
 Contact us!